ogeidix/Kata-Minesweeper/README.md

 Where x stands for the number of the field (starting from 1).
 The next n lines should contain the field with the "." characters replaced by the number of adjacent mines to that square.
 There must be an empty line between field outputs.

-Clues

-As you may have already noticed, each square may have at most 8 adjacent squares.
+Clues: as you may have already noticed, each square may have at most 8 adjacent squares.

 Acceptance Test Cases
 --------------------------

-This is the input
+This is the input:

 	4 4
 	*...